 The transaction price allocated to remaining performance obligations relates to amounts allocated to products and services for which revenue has not yet been recognized.
 A significant portion of this amount relates to performance obligations in the Company's service contracts that will be satisfied and recognized as revenue in future periods.
-Transaction price allocated to remaining performance obligations was approximately \$1,444.0 million as of March 31, 2019.
+The transaction price allocated to the remaining performance obligations was approximately \$1,415.9 million as of June 30, 2019.
+The remaining performance obligations are expected to be satisfied over the term of the individual sales arrangements, which generally are 5 years.